Yuss76A/Highway-to-Rent/README.md

 I have listed all the features I manually tested and observed during the testing process.
 If I happened to forget something, that can happen — tracking every detail can be challenging.
 I apologize in advance for any oversights and appreciate your understanding.

+### Python Linter

+To validate all python code used in this project, each file was evaluated using the [CI Python Linter](https://pep8ci.herokuapp.com/).